osipov/compose-postgres-openwhisk/README.md

 The following commands need to be executed to configure your OpenWhisk instance to run the action in case if a new document is placed in the Cloudant database.

-The first command sets up a Docker-based OpenWhisk action called composeInsertAction that is implemented using the $USERNAME/compose image from DockerHub.
+The first command sets up a Docker-based OpenWhisk action called composeInsertAction that is implemented using the ```$USERNAME/compose``` image from Docker Hub.

-**NOTE:** you need to replace the username string below with your DockerHub username, connString with the Compose Postgres connection string (which must include your credentials) and pbAppId with the Pitney Bowes application ID from the application you have registered from the Pitney Bowes Developer Portal.

 ```
 wsk action create --docker composeInsertAction $USERNAME/compose